microsoft/ark/examples/qwen3/reproduce.md

 The final Qwen3 ARK vs SGLang comparison remains blocked.

-- Q13 end-to-end prefill/decode sweep evidence is unavailable.
+- End-to-end prefill/decode sweep evidence is not present in this branch.
-- Q12A-PRE-VPR still needs a strict clean-environment A100 `PERF_GATE name=kv_cache_slot` rerun.
+- A strict clean-environment A100 `PERF_GATE name=kv_cache_slot` rerun is not present in this branch.
-- PR #270 is unmerged, so its all-reduce evidence is not branch evidence here.
+- All-reduce evidence is not present as a branch artifact here.
 - Required Qwen3 component implementations, equivalence tests, and ARK-only perf gates are missing or blocked on this branch.
 - No branch artifact proves a full ARK Qwen3 op graph, TP=8 decode path, or ≥3.5× end-to-end speedup.